origovi/urinay/README.md

     - Any midpoint being in the same side of last edge, make sure the path **crosses** every midpoint edge (avoid bouncing on track limits).
     - [Not applied to first midpoint] Any midpoint **already contained** in the path (avoid creating incorrect loops).
     - Any midpoint whose edge is too big or too small compared to the midline average edge length (avoid incorrect midline).
+    - Any midpoint that when appended to the path creates an intersection (on the path itself).
 5. A **heuristic** value for each of the remaining midpoints will be calculated.
 6. **Discard** all midpoints whose heuristic exceeds a threshold.
 7. Append all remaining points as sons of *p*.